 This blog post will discuss transitioning a baby from the rock-n-play sleeper to the crib.
 It is an important step for parents and babies alike, and there are some steps that you should take before making this big change in your baby’s life.

 We’ll also discuss making the process as easy on your little one as possible by using transitional objects and swaddling techniques.

 How to Transition Baby to crib From Rock n play

-The American Academy of Pediatrics (AAP) recommends that you put your baby to sleep in a bassinet, cradle or crib located right next door.
-This will allow you the ability to watch over them and reduce any risk for SIDS!
+The American Academy of Pediatrics (AAP) recommends putting your baby to sleep in a bassinet, cradle or crib located next door.
+This will allow you to watch over them and reduce any risk of SIDS!

 Place the Rock N Play right beside the crib

 Rock n play is a great alternative to pack-n-play and You can also transition how to transition baby to crib from rock n play by placing the Rock N Play right beside the crib and leaning it slightly towards the bed until they are touching side-by-side.

 Pick up your Baby from Rock n Play